An editorial · Boca Raton, FL

 Florida is the front line of America's silver tsunami.
 Explore a different way to think about home equity.

-Florida holds the largest concentration of senior home equity in the country — and the largest reverse mortgage market by a meaningful margin.
+Florida holds one of the largest concentrations of senior home equity in the country — and is consistently among the largest reverse mortgage markets.
 What's quietly changed in this category over the last 18 months hasn't reached most kitchen-table conversations yet.
 This is a plain-language tour for the people whose retirement actually depends on it.

 Read time · 12 min Updated · May 2026 By · Todd Hanley, RICP®, SRES®